Adopting a New Dog for a Busy Family

 Get The Kids Involved

-You’ll sometimes need to sit down for family meetings and setup a routine around the dog.
+You’ll sometimes need to sit down for family meetings and set up a routine around the dog.

 Assign each of your children a task for the dog (feeding, brushing, cleaning up poop, etc…) and have the tasks rotate every week.